yeehaa123/blocks/example/catalog/docs/atoms/Masonry.md

 \* This component may render strange in the catalogue due to the way catalog updates its pages.
-Please click any of the **Add Item** buttons if this occurs.
+Please click reformat**Add Item** if this occurs.

 ```react|span-6
 state: {items: [1,2,3,4]}